boyofgreen/web-app-HOL/README.md

 ﻿# Web Apps HOL #

-In this hands-on lab you will learn how to take a modern web site and implement a packaged, hosted or cross-platform application from it.
+In these labs we will take a modern web site and implement a packaged, hosted or cross-platform application from it.

-This hands-on lab includes the following labs:
+This hands-on lab includes the following exercises:

 #### [Lab 1 - Setup](_setup) ####
 ##### Setting up your environment for the labs #####